 The game is a timed console exclusive for the PlayStation 5 and will also come out on PC, and there's a lot that's unique about it.
 That's why we've gathered all the key details you need to know, right here.

 Deathloop was announced a good while back, but its launch date was only confirmed in late 2020.
-The game will release on May 21, 2021, on both PS5 and PC, which it will make it one of the earlier third-party titles to make its way onto Sony's newest, most powerful console.
+The game was initially set to release on May 21, 2021, on both PS5 and PC, which would have made it one of the earlier third-party titles to make its way onto Sony's newest, most powerful console.

 This is where things get a little more complicated - as we've said, Deathloop is coming out initially on the PS5 and PC.
 However, since the game was announced and shown off as a console exclusive, the ground shifted under Arkane.